enessoztrk/FLO_Customer_Segmentation/README.md

 ### TASK 5:
 Time for action!
-- 1. Examine the recency, frequency and monetary averages of the segments.
+- Examine the recency, frequency and monetary averages of the segments.
-- 2. With the help of RFM analysis, find the customers in the relevant profile for 2 cases and save the customer IDs to the csv.
+- With the help of RFM analysis, find the customers in the relevant profile for 2 cases and save the customer IDs to the csv.
 a.
 FLO includes a new women's shoe brand.
 The product prices of the brand it includes are above the general customer preferences.
-Therefore, the brand
-                   It is desired to contact the customers in the profile that will be interested in # promotion and product sales.
-From their loyal customers(champions,loyal_customers),
-                   # People who shop from the women category with an average of 250 TL or more are the customers who will be contacted privately.
-Id numbers of these customers to csv file
-                   # save as new_brand_target_customer_id.cvs.
+Therefore, the brand It is desired to contact the customers in the profile that will be interested in # promotion and product sales.
+From their loyal customers(champions,loyal_customers), People who shop from the women category with an average of 250 TL or more are the customers who will be contacted privately.
+Id numbers of these customers to csv file save as new_brand_target_customer_id.cvs.
-                   # b.
+b.
 Up to 40% discount is planned for Men's and Children's products.
-Good past customer but long-standing customer interested in categories related to this sale
-                   # customers who should not be lost who do not shop, those who are asleep and new customers are specifically targeted.
-Enter the ids of the customers in the appropriate profile into the csv file discount_target_customer_ids.csv
-                   Save it as #.
+Good past customer but long-standing customer interested in categories related to this sale customers who should not be lost who do not shop, those who are asleep and new customers are specifically targeted.
+Enter the ids of the customers in the appropriate profile into the csv file discount_target_customer_ids.csv save it as #.

 # TASK 6: Functionalize the whole process.